Zhjy1/Literature-Review-of-Oscillators/README.md

 It is a literature report of the course "Electronic Circuit" ES342-4, the topic is about oscillator modules in RF transceivers. system.

-The main pdf is a brief literature report of oscillators, which is written in IEEE format.
+The main pdf is a brief literature report of oscillators, which is written in IEEE format.[main.pdf](https://github.com/Zhjy1/Literature-Report-of-Oscillators/files/12928343/main.pdf)